dex4er/js-smtp-connection-as-promised/README.md

 ## smtp-connection-as-promised

-This module provides promisified version of `smtp-connection` class.
+This module provides promisified version of `smtp-connection-mit` class.
 The API is the same except that all methods returns `Promise` object.

+### Requirements

+This module requires Node >= 6.

 ### Installation